poseidon/matchbox/Documentation/ignition.md

 ## Configs

-Here is an example Ignition config for static networking, which will be evaluated with metadata into YAML and tranformed into machine-friendly JSON.
+Here is an example Ignition config for static networking, which will be rendered, with metadata, into YAML and tranformed into machine-friendly JSON.

 ignition/network.yaml: